-A third-party extended warranty, technically a vehicle service contract, can help extend supplemental coverage for your vehicle after the factory warranty ends.
+A third-party extended auto warranty, technically a vehicle service contract, can help extend supplemental coverage for your peace of mind after the factory warranty ends.
 Typically, cars need more repairs as they age.
 Manufacturers provide factory warranties that cover certain repairs for a time, but no free factory warranty lasts forever.

 J.D.
-Power ranked car manufacturers on dependability in 2019.
+Power ranked car manufacturers on dependability in 2021.
 The survey took a tally of repair issues that three-year-old cars had that year.
 Some brands fared better than others, but no brand was immune to repair issues.
-Volvo, Land Rover, and Fiat owners experienced the most problems, while Lexus, Porsche, and Toyota owners experienced the fewest.
+Jaguar, Alfa Romeo, and Land Rover owners experienced the most problems, while Lexus, Porsche, and Kia owners experienced the fewest.
 RepairPal estimates that replacing the suspension shock assembly on a Volvo S60 can cost $818–$852.
 Likewise, replacing the brake master cylinder on a Toyota 4Runner can cost $804–$980.

 Covering the cost of a surprise repair can be difficult, but a third-party extended warranty can help protect against that.
 Plans offered by different providers come in a wide range, from bumper-to-bumper exclusionary coverage to bare-bones essentials.
 The important thing is to sift through the hundreds of options and find a provider that has a good reputation.